LastCallMedia/Mannequin/src/Html/README.md

 Mannequin HTML
 ==============

 Contains the HTML extension for [Mannequin](https://github.com/LastCallMedia/Mannequin).
+Please file any bug reports or feature requests to the [main repository](https://github.com/LastCallMedia/Mannequin).

 When would I use this?
 -----------------------